 New Home Construction

-New Homes: Since 1992, we have built modest new homes for low-income home buyers.
-In May 2025, we completed & sold our 189th home.
+New Homes: Since 1992, we have built affordable workforce housing for qualified home buyers.
 Home buyers who build with us gain access to quality, professionally built homes, assistance with obtaining affordable, safe mortgage financing, and down payment assistance.
 We have contributed over $10 million of new homes sales to our local economies (and this does not account for the increase in values these homes have made over time)!

 Mortgage Financing